 To apply for the 21st Century Scholars Program you must:

 - Be a resident of Indiana, both when you apply and when you receive the scholarship (determined by the residency of your parent or legal guardian).

 - Be a U.S. citizen or eligible non-citizen.
 Read the citizenship qualifications for details..

-- Be enrolled in the 7th or 8th grade at a public school, charter school, freeway school or other Indiana school accredited by the Indiana Department of Education.
-Children in Foster Care may apply after the 8th grade.
-Homeschooled students are not eligible for the 21st Century Scholars Program.
+- Be enrolled in the 7th or 8th grade at a public school, charter school, freeway school, or other school accredited by the Indiana Department of Education or an accrediting agency recognized by the Indiana State Board of Education.

 - Fulfill the 21st Century Scholars Pledge.

 - A member of a family at or below the 2015-16 income maximums.
 (See below.)

 - Placed in foster care.

 Scholars’ families must be at or below the 2015-16 income maximums at the time they apply (except for students placed in foster care).
 If a Scholar’s family’s financial situation improves by the time the Scholar enrolls in college and claims the scholarship, the scholarship amount may be reduced based on the family's ability to contribute to the student's college education.

 |7 or more||For each additional person, add $7,696|